SEO is DEAD?...How?

 "Provide high-quality content on your pages, especially your homepage.
 This is the single most important thing to do.
 If your pages contain useful information, their content will attract many visitors and entice webmasters to link to your site.
 In creating a helpful, information-rich site, write pages that clearly and accurately describe your topic.
 Think about the words users would type to find your pages and include those words on your site."

-The simple fact is, all a website needs to do to get search traffic is answer the questions readers are asking.
+The fact is, all a website needs to do to get search traffic is answer the questions readers are asking.
 Give them the information they seek.
 Do not hide anything and do your best to provide value.
-The more valuable the information you provide, the more Google will refer searchers to your pages.
+The better you can answer their questions, the more Google will refer searchers to your pages.

 Google is Serious About Killing SEO for Good